Rethinking Weight Tying: Pseudo-Inverse Tying for LM Stable Training and Updates: Approach: Pseudo-Inverse Tying

 We then set the shared memory to the orthonormal factor:

-Polar decomposition is particularly convenient because it explicitly separates an orthonormal basis ($U$) from a symmetric positive definite (SPD) scale/mixing component ($H$), which aligns with our goal of disentangling a \emph{shared semantic memory} from a \emph{learnable metric}.
+Polar decomposition is convenient because it separates an orthonormal basis from a symmetric positive definite scale/mixing component, aligning with our goal of disentangling shared token memory from the learnable metric.

-To satisfy actual needs, we design two working modes: (i) \emph{teacher-mode} initializes all parameters from an existing pretrained checkpoint and enables PIT during continued pretraining.
-In this case, $Z$ is initialized from a pretrained teacher embedding via polar decomposition; (ii) \emph{scratch-mode}, initializes all parameters from scratch and trains with PIT enabled throughout.
-In this case, $Z$ is initialized from random Gaussian followed by polar decomposition.
+We use two initialization regimes. (i) In \emph{continued pretraining}, the Transformer parameters are initialized from an existing checkpoint and PIT is enabled for the continued-pretraining run.
+In this case, $Z$ is initialized from the checkpoint embedding via polar decomposition. (ii) In \emph{from-scratch pretraining}, all model parameters are initialized randomly and PIT is enabled throughout training.
+In this case, $Z$ is initialized from a random Gaussian matrix followed by polar decomposition or thin QR.